Deterministic Equations for Feedback Control of Open Quantum Systems: S.II. Proof of the main results

-Suppose a sequential quantum detection described by the instruments $\{\mathcal{M}_x(y)\}_{x\in \Sigma}$, as defined in the main text, where $y$ denotes a stochastic signal.
-Let us consider a causal signal governed by the recursive relation
+Suppose a sequential quantum detection described by the instruments $\{\mathcal{M}_x(y)\}_{x\in \Sigma}$, as defined in the main text, where $y$ denotes a stochastic memory.
+Let us consider a causal memory governed by the recursive relation